OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 ## SNP-set testing

-In many applications, we want to test SNP-set.
+In many applications, we want to test a SNP-set.
 The function `ordinalsnpsetgwas()` can be used to do this.
 The snpset can be specified as either a window (test every X snps), a filename that specifies an input file, with no header and two columns separated by a space.
 The first column must contain the snpset ID and the second column must contain the snpid's identical to the bimfile, or an AbstractVector that allows you to specify the snps you want to perform one joint snpset test for.

 For documentation of the `ordinalsnpsetgwas` function, type `?ordinalsnpsetgwas` in Julia REPL.
 ```@docs
 ordinalsnpsetgwas
 ```

-In following example, we perform a snpset test on the 50th to 55th snps.
+In following example, we perform a SNP-set test on the 50th to 55th snps.

 ```julia